Israeli military sacks two officers over strikes on WCK aid convoy

 The United States-based charity, World Central Kitchen (WCK), whose convoy was hit said Israel’s “apologies for the outrageous killing of our colleagues represent cold comfort”.

-WCK CEO Erin Gore also said that “Israel needs to take concrete steps to assure the safety of humanitarian aid workers.
-Our operations remain suspended.”
+WCK CEO Erin Gore also said “Israel needs to take concrete steps to assure the safety of humanitarian aid workers.
+Our operations remain suspended”.

 The Israeli military said that after the vehicles left the warehouse where the aid had been unloaded “one of the commanders mistakenly assumed that the gunmen were located inside the accompanying vehicles and that these were Hamas terrorists”.